h5md/h5md/draft.rst

 observables.
 The variable dimension allows to accumulate time-steps.
 The name of the group holding these datasets is "observables".
 This group has the same structure as "trajectory": for each observable there is a group containing three
-datasets: the actual data in "sample" and the step and time datasets.
+datasets: the actual data in "value" and the step and time datasets.

 The following names should be obeyed for the corresponding observables: